WayZada - Never forget a finish line!

 The WayZada Team

-Adam Ward has a Ph.D. in Civil Engineering whose day job is researching hydrology and the transport and fate of pollutants in river networks.
+Adam Ward has a Ph.D. in Civil Engineering and his day job is researching hydrology and the transport and fate of pollutants in river networks.
 He has extensive experience working with geospatial data, 3D printing, and is a perennial tinkerer.
-WayZada combines creative design, maintaining and improving our 3D printers, and data visualization in a combination that this ‘stream hugger’ finds valuable.
+WayZada combines his love for creative design, constant tinkering with 3D printers and codebases, and data visualization in a combination that this ‘stream hugger’ finds valuable and exciting.

 Robert Henschel has an M.S. in computer science who spends his days optimizing hardware and software for research applications on supercomputers.
 He is a full-stack developer whose interest in hardware extends to building electronics in his home.
 WayZada provides a growth opportunity in business, and a good excuse to have more toys around the home!